20 YEARS PROFESSIONAL EXPERIENCE

-Throughout my 20 year professional triathlon career I have trained with a majority of best triathlon, swim and run coaches Australia has produced.
+Throughout my 20 year pro triathlon career I trained under a a great range of best triathlon, swim and run coaches Australia produced both old school and modern.

-Time and time again I learnt there are different ways to skin a cat but still achieve a similar outcome.
+Time and time again I learnt there are different ways to skin a cat to achieve a similar positive outcome.

 He’s 5 training ideas to think about so you can skip some of the mistakes I have made in the past.

 It’s simple.
 Before you follow someone’s triathlon training advice asked the question: where’s the proof in your claims and/or who and how many athletes have you succeeded in improving in the past?
 This can save a lot of pain in the long run.
 The keyword is proven.
 You wouldn’t trust the GP to treat any illness that requires a specialist.
 Sport is no different.

 Over training doesn’t develop from exercise alone.
 Work, family, travel and no sleep can often be more stressful to overall recovery then getting out and training hard.